Kitchari

 • Fresh lime wedges

-Instructions
+Stovetop Cooking Instructions

 1. Rinse mung beans and soak in pure water for 24 hours, or at least overnight, to reduce gas-producing quality of the beans.
 Drain soaking water off and rinse again, then set aside.

 4. Reduce heat to a low simmer, cover and cook until beans and rice are soft (about 45 minutes -1 hour).
 Check partway through and add more water as needed to prevent sticking and to get desired consistency.
-The beans and rice should lose their shape a bit and take on a creamy consistency.
+The beans and rice should mostly lose their shape and take on a creamy consistency.
 The beans should not be crunchy at all.

 Optional: You can add vegetables during the cooking process by adding denser, longer-cooking vegetables (such as carrots or sweet potatoes) halfway through the cooking time.
 Add vegetables that cook faster (such as zucchini or leafy greens) near the end.